pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 #### Step 1.
 Choose a TiDB cluster

-1. Click the drop-down list and choose an available dedicated tier cluster.
+1. Click the drop-down list and choose an available Dedicated Tier cluster.
 2. Click **Next**.

 #### Step 2.
 Check the service endpoint region